itod/threadutils/README.md

 A trigger is a way to block multiple threads until a *fire* signal is explicitly sent by a controller thread.

-Triggers are very similar to thresholds, but are approriate for designs that call for a controller or mediator to unblock all waiting threads in response to a specific signal explicitly coded by the programmer.
+Triggers are very similar to thresholds, but are approriate for designs that call for a controller or mediator to unblock all waiting threads in response to a specific condition explicitly coded by the programmer.

 ####Create